michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 - n: the termination of something by causing so much damage to it that it cannot be repaired or no longer exists
 - n: plundering with excessive damage and destruction
 ### Family
+- devastation: devastations+
-devastation: devastations+;devastate: devastated, devastates, devastating, devastation;devastating: devastatingly
+- devastate: devastated, devastates, devastating, devastation
+- devastating: devastatingly
 ### Examples
 - The remains of the boat were towed back to Jakarta, where images showed the devastation caused by the blaze.
 - He said it aimed to mobilize public opinion “in the face of the devastation of unique heritage.”